IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 The data is skewed towards more centre-left sources.
 It also favours lists left wing sources as proportionally more factual than their right wing counterparts, e.g. Left-Centre is more factual than Right-Centre and Extreme Left is more factual than Extreme Right.
 In isolation these data do not imply mediabiasfactcheck.com has any left-right bias.

+{% include_relative fragments/2019-04-24-mediabiasfactcheck-bias/difference-chart.md %}

+The above chart shows the left-right score for Media Bias/Fact Check and Ad Fontes Media, the orange Bars are when Media Bias/Fact Check is futher left than Ad Fontes Media, and the blue bars are where Media Bias/Fact Check if futher right than Ad Fontes Media.

 This data was collected on the 24th of April 2019 at around 12:00 GMT.

 <script>